With hits now scarce, no-hitters on the rise

 “Every time you get close, that excitement, you can feel it in the dugout — I hope that never leaves,” Kansas City manager Mike Matheny said.
 “There’s some excitement when you see, you know, this is tracking really well, we’ve had some really great plays, the innings are going by, maybe this could happen.
 I really hope fans don’t start to think it’s common.”

-AP Baseball Writers Stephen Hawkins and Janie McCauley and AP Sports Writers Dave Skretta and Mitch Stacy contributed to this report.
+AP Baseball Writer Stephen Hawkins and AP Sports Writers Dave Skretta and Mitch Stacy contributed to this report.